Learn the financial accounting procedures, definition, concepts and objectives that accountants follow in the preparation of statements.

 The statement is the fourth financial concept and it refers to all the financial records of the transactions made by the company.
 The main objective of having financial statements is to determine the capacity of the company to pay its debts and its ability to generate income.

 Flow of income and expenses:

-And the last accounting concept refers to how a company records in the income statement the cash flow of income and expenses.
+And the last accounting concept refers to how a company records in the statement the cash flow of income and expenses.
 There are two ways to do this: through cash or accrual.
 The cash flow method records revenues and expenses on actual receipt and payment.
 Through the accrual method, however, they record them as accounts receivable and accounts payable on the general ledger.

 Objectives of Accounting